rdpate/helpfile/readme.md

 Options
 -------

-    -c  --command     lookup through $PATH if NAME lacks "/", like which(1) -v  --version     version instead of help
+    -v  --version     version instead of help
     -s  --short       help synopsis (or version string) only --locale=L    use L instead of $LC_ALL, $LC_CTYPE, or $LANG

-This implementation of Help also supports some formatting options:
+This implementation of Help supports additional options:

-        --wrap=N      wrap lines to N width or 0 for no wrap --no-wrap     --wrap=0
+    -c  --command     lookup through $PATH if NAME lacks "/", like which(1) --wrap=N      wrap lines to N width or 0 for no wrap --no-wrap     --wrap=0